iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Debugging

-If `cml runner` fails with a terraform error message, setting the environment variable `TF_LOG_PROVIDER=DEBUG` may yield more information.
+If `cml runner` fails with a Terraform error message, setting the environment variable `TF_LOG_PROVIDER=DEBUG` may yield more information.

 In very rare cases, you may need to clean up CML cloud resources manually.
 An example of such a problem can be seen
 [when an EC2 instance ran out of storage space](https://github.com/iterative/cml/issues/1006).

-The following is a list of all the resources you may need to manually cleanup in the case of a failure:
+The following is a list of all the resources you may need to manually clean up in the case of a failure:

 - The running instance (named with pattern `cml-{random-id}`)